CID (Indian TV series): Cancellation

 The show was decided to end suddenly by the channel and on 27 October 2018, the last episode was aired.
 Rumours of the show getting cancelled was going rounds while the official statement by the channel stated the show will go off air for three months to give the producers enough time to reboot it.
 Further it was reported that "CID is not wrapping up.
 But it is going on a short break and that's only for a creative reason.
 The makers haven't received any closure letter from the channel that proves that they are still in contract with them.
 The break has been decided mutually by the makers and channel as they want to reboot the show."
 But no announcement of it returning was made since then.
 Actor Dayanand Shetty who played Daya quoted that the show would not return after this break saying, "No, I don't think it's coming back.
 I doubt it's coming back.
 There can't be a break.
 It's just a convenient way of killing the show."

 Revival

-On 24 October 2024, a 10-second teaser was released showcasing the return of the show on Sony TV, with a second season.
+On 24 October 2024, a teaser was released showcasing the return of the show on Sony TV, with a second season.
 The teaser revealed Shivaji Satam, Dayanand Shetty and Aditya Srivastava reprising their roles as ACP Pradyuman, Senior Inspector Daya and Senior Inspector Abhijeet respectively.

-The second season started airing on 21 December 2024.
+The second season started airing on 21 December 2024 and launched on Netflix as well on 21 February 2025.

+The second season aired its final episode on 14 December 2025.